Language-Research-Technology/ldac-profile/profile/profile.md

 > sample of documents from the AustLit archive
 > ([http://www.austlit.edu.au/](http://www.austlit.edu.au/)).

-When an RO-Crate is used to package a collection which is part of another Collection it has a memberOf property which references a resolvable ID (within the context of a repository or service) of the parent Collection.
+When an RO-Crate is used to package a collection that is part of another Collection it has a memberOf property which references a resolvable ID (within the context of a repository or service) of the parent Collection.
 The Collection may also list its members in a hasMember